master-co/css/examples/vue/README.md

 ## Getting Started

-Choose the compilation mode you want to install:
+Choose a compilation mode you want to install:

 ### Ahead-of-time Compilation